annubv/todov2/Tasks/task5.md

 Both the pages must redirect to profile page on `/` when a post request is made by the buttons on these respective pages.
 The pages must pass the relevant information to the profile page which will be required to show to-dos of that specific user.
+Make an ID with email: john@wick.com and password:123 and try to sign in.
-You will create this profile page in the later task, meanwhile leave it blank.
+You will create the profile page in the later task, meanwhile leave it blank.

 Hint: